Conduct regulations applying to members, students, and employees of ICB Practices in their professional & business activities, both paid & voluntary.

 It is misconduct for a member to supply bookkeeping services to the public other than in compliance with this rule.

 28. A member must not undertake work for a client where the interests of him and his client conflict.

 29. A member entitled to provide bookkeeping services to the public may engage in any advertising or promotion provided that:

-a) it conforms with the British Code of Advertising Practice
+a) it conforms with the UK Advertising Codes

 b) it is not inaccurate or likely to mislead